 Encourage children to trace letters to form -AD words such as “dad,” “sad,” and “mad.”
 Emphasize correct letter formation and encourage them to sound out each letter as they write.
 This activity not only reinforces fine motor skills but also aids in phonemic awareness.

-Cut and Paste Worksheets
+Cut and Paste AD Worksheets

 Invite children to cut out pictures representing -AD words and paste them beside the corresponding word.
 Guide them in identifying initial sounds and matching images to words like “pad” and “lad.”
 This tactile activity enhances word-picture association and fine motor skills.

-Write the Words Worksheets
+Writing AD Words Worksheets

 Provide opportunities for children to write -AD words independently, utilizing guide lines to aid them as they write words like “glad” and “bad.”
 Encourage them to verbalize each sound as they write, reinforcing phonics knowledge and spelling proficiency.

-Unscramble the Words
+Unscramble the AD Words

 Engage children in unscrambling letters to form -AD words such as “mad” and “sad.”
 Encourage them to identify the correct sequence of letters and sound out the resulting word.
 This activity promotes critical thinking and word decoding skills.